Moesh/Calamity/README.md

 *This repository houses the Minecraft: Java Edition custom profile for Calamity.*

-Calamity is a resource management team race.
-The first team to get to the point limit wins.
-Gaining points isn't the only way to win.
-You can lower the point limit by removing iron ore from the mines.
-I'm sure there's a few ways that could be done...
+Calamity is a point race with a large focus on resource management.
+Be the first team to reach the point limit to win!
+The point limit can be lowered by mining Iron Ore from the central mine.

-Points are awarded when players successfully use generators, kill enemy players, or by crafting items which use iron ingots.
-Crafting items with iron ingots one of the quickest ways to win!
+**There are three ways to get points:**
+- Using generators successfully
+- Killing enemy players
+- Crafting items which use Iron Ingots in their recipe

 Generators give resources, status effects, or enchantments after charging for a short while.
 After giving resources, they'll need to cooldown before they can be activated again.